yann-Choho/Colorizing-puzzle-app-improved/README.md

 ## Introduction

-This application allows you to solve a puzzle of a black-and_white image.
+This application allows you to solve a puzzle of a black-and-white image.
 Once the puzzle is finished, the image is colorized by a Deep Learning model and appears on your screen!

 ## How to run the app